Coffee Mascarpone Macarons

 When the syrup reaches 105°C (220°F), increase the speed of the mixer so the egg whites get to soft peaks (white foam consistency).
 As soon as the syrup reaches 115°C (240°F), turn off the stove, reduce the mixer speed to medium, and slowly pour the syrup into the mixer.
 Increase the mixer speed to high and continue to whisk for about 10 minutes, until the meringue cools.
-Add the other 75g egg whites to the flour mixture and mix well with a spatula.
+Add the other 75g egg whites to the almond mixture and mix well with a spatula.

-This is just a mix of the meringue with almond cream.
+This is just a mix of the meringue with the almond mixture.
 This step is critical.
 Take a third of the meringue, add to the cream and mix with a spatula to loosen up the density of the cream.
 Gently fold in the rest of the meringue until you get a shiny, dense texture similar to lava or raw tahini.
 (Here’s how you know it’s ready: take a spoonful of the batter and throw it back into the bowl in rows.
 After 10-15 seconds, the rows should sink into the mix but not flatten completely.)